michaelhla/hla-proto/README.md

-# CS_262_Wire_Protocol
+# hla-proto

 A python chat server written from scratch in two implementations: sockets and grpc.
+Self defined wire protocol optimized for chat.
 Load and concurrency tested.

 See Design Notebook for further details and documentation.